se-sic/coronet/README.md

     * **Note**: Additionally, this relation configures also the author--artifact relation in bipartite and multi networks!
     * possible values: [*`"cochange"`*, `"callgraph"`, `"mail"`, `"issue"`]
 - `artifact.directed`
-    * The (time-based) directedness of edges in an artifact network
+    * The directedness of edges in an artifact network
-    * **Note**: This parameter does not take effect for now, as the co-change relation is always undirected, while the call-graph relation is always directed.
+    * **Note**: This parameter does not take effect for now, as the `cochange` relation is always undirected, while the `callgraph` relation is always directed.
   * [`TRUE`, *`FALSE`*]
 - `edge.attributes`
     * The list of edge-attribute names and information